 The Governing Body plays an active role in the strategic development of the school.
 Typically a governor will attend two or three meetings per term, the full Governing Body meeting (dealing with the high level issues facing the school) and the meetings of the sub committees (dealing with issues in detail and reviewing the schools policies).

-Three committees carry out most of the work of the Governing Body:
+Two committees carry out most of the work of the Governing Body: